What’s it all about?

 For house price information please visit the sold data tab.

 You can enjoy a wide range of cuisines here, from Persian to Eritrean and beyond.
 A branch of Vietnamese street food chain Aobaba can be found on Walworth Road, while the Portuguese cafes and tapas bars of the South Lambeth Road are well known for their authenticity.
-The Lobster Pot on Kennington Lane is regarded as one of London’s best French seafood restaurants, the daytime Ragged Canteen is an excellent vegetarian lunch spot and the upmarket Brunswick House close to Vauxhall serves up an imaginative seasonal menu amid recycled furniture, antiques and curios.
+Brasserie Toulouse Lautrec is loved by locals, the daytime Ragged Canteen is an excellent vegetarian lunch spot and the upmarket Brunswick House close to Vauxhall serves up an imaginative seasonal menu amid recycled furniture, antiques and curios.
+Also in nearby Vauxhall is Counter Bar & Basserie - the longest restaurant in London.

 There are plenty of great pubs in the area.
 Locals love Cleaver Square’s cosy Prince of Wales, or try Zeitgeist, a German gastropub offering regional beers, schnitzels and burgers.
 The Pilgrim Pub is a popular spot to catch live music or watch sports.